axie0320/15-418-Project/README.md

   * A Method of Ultra-Large-Scale Matrix Inversion Using Block Recursion: https://www.mdpi.com/2078-2489/11/11/523
   * A fast parallel Gauss Jordan algorithm for matrix inversion using CUDA: https://www.sciencedirect.com/science/article/pii/0167819187900317

+* We will be writing code from scratch, only referencing cited research for checking theoretical understanding and correctness

 <br><br>

 ## **Goals and Deliverables**